circonus/irondb-docs/api/search-tags.md

     baz|ST[region:us-west-1,app:myapp]
     quux|ST[region:us-west-2,app:yourapp]

-To find all of the metrics under `app:myapp` you query would be:
+To find all of the metrics under `app:myapp` your query would be:

 `and(app:myapp)`